 E-45.
 To successfully negotiate this obstacle, use the following technique.
 Jump downward into the trench, aiming the feet at the desired landing spot with the knees slightly bent, feet slightly apart, and trunk inclined slightly forward.
 As the feet strike the ground, the Soldier absorbs the shock by bending his knees to a squatting position.
 If the height is too great or the ground too hard to absorb the shock, he should land with his feet together and execute a forward or side roll to absorb some of the shock.
 To exit the trench, he uses one of the following techniques: Approach the trench wall at a run, jump forward and upward at it, and place one foot against the trench wall as high as possible.
 He uses the foot that is in contact with the wall to help push his body upward while grasping the top of the trench with his hands.
 He pulls his body up with his arms, assisted by the pressure of his foot against the wall and swings his legs over to propel himself out of the trench.
 Using the second technique, the Soldier approaches the trench wall at a run and jumps forward and upward.
-He hooks one elbow over the top of the trench, locking his arm in place by pulling up until the top of the trench is under his armpit.
-He grasps the top of the trench with his other hand.
-He draws his leg that is closest to the trench wall up toward his abdomen as far as possible, then swings his outside legs over the top of the trench.
+He hooks one elbow over the top of the trench, locking his arm in place by pulling up until the top of the trench wall up toward his abdomen as far as possible, then swings his outside legs over the top of the trench.
 His body is then carried over with a rolling motion.
-Soldiers who are unable to draw up the leg as described can use a variation of this leg action.
-While hanging with both legs fully extended, he starts a swinging motion with his legs together.
-When his legs have enough momentum, he swings his outside leg over the trench wall with a vigorous kick, then follows with his body to exit the trench.
+Soldiers who are unable to draw up the leg as described can use a variation of this legs have enough momentum, he swings his outside leg over the trench wall with a vigorous kick, then follows with his body to exit the trench.